Marri-Rahul/Web-Scrap-Assignment/README.md

 • Number of reviews

-At last for part-1 we need to export data to CSV format file
+At last for part-1 we need to export data to CSV format file (Present in profuct_listings part1.csv file)